-(a) If a portable unit is selected, the exhaust shall be attached to the general workplace exhaust ventilation system or collected within the vacuum unit, equipped with high efficiency filters, so that beryllium is not reintroduced into the work place air; and section.
+(a) If a portable unit is selected, the exhaust shall be attached to the general workplace exhaust ventilation system or collected within the vacuum unit. equipped with high efficiency filters, so that beryllium is not reintroduced into the work place air; and section.

-(b) Portable vacuum units used to collect beryllium, may not be used for other cleaning purposes and shall be labeled as prescribed by paragraph (p)(2) of this
+(b) Portable vacuum units used to collect beryllium, may not be used for other cleaning purposes and shall be labeled as prescribed by paragraph (p)(2) of this reduce beryllium dust buildups.
+(1) Waste disposal.
+Beryllium waste, scrap, debris, bags, containers or equipment, consigned for disposal, shall be collected and disposed of in sealed bags or other closed containers which prevent dispersion of beryllium outside the container.

-(iv) Cleaning of floors and other contaminated surfaces may not be performed by washing down with a hose, unless a fine spray has first been laid down.
+(iv) Cleaning of floors and other contaminated surfaces may not be performed by washing down with a hose unless a fine spray has first been laid down.

-(2) Dust collection systems, Periodic cleaning of dust collection systems, i.e. ducts, filters, etc. shall be performed to reduce beryllium dust buildups.
+(2) Dust collection systems.
+Periodic cleaning of dust collection systems, i.e. duets, filters, etc. shall be performed to